Essential Fatty Acids

 Essential fatty acids are beneficial for both the body and brain and have been shown to mildly reduce the symptoms of depression.

 DHA, which is one of the essential fatty acids, is one of the main structural components of the retina of the eye.
-A lack of DHA can result in issues with vision while getting sufficient essential fatty acids through a food supplement can lower the risk of macular degeneration which causes blindness and permanent damage to the eyes.
+It can lower the risk of macular degeneration which causes vision loss and permanent damage to the eyes.

 It is also key to optimal nutrition for pregnant women and young children, improving eyesight and boosting brainpower.

-Essential fatty acids decrease the possibility of risk for heart disease, which is the leading cause of death in the world today.
-They help reduce blood pressure levels, raise levels of “good” HDL cholesterol, and prevent the clumping together of blood platelets.
+They decrease the risk for heart disease, the leading cause of death in the world today, help reduce blood pressure levels, raise levels of “good” HDL cholesterol, and prevent the clumping together of blood platelets.